AndrewBergstrom/memory-game/README.md

 When you click the second card, I use the else block in the my condition.
 I check to see if it's a match.

 Adding extra information to HTML elements, I use data attributes with the following syntax data-*, where, * can be any word.
 That attribute is inserted in the element's dataset property, and now I can check for a match by accessing both cards dataset.
-Now I can check for a match by accessing both crds dataset.
+Now I can check for a match by accessing both cards dataset.

+By using the ternary operators, I break down checkForMatch into 3 blocks.
+First block is the condition to be evaluated.
+The 2nd block is executed if the condition returns true.
+Otherwise execute block 3.